 The sewing machine piece is still missing but I replaced it with a piece that doesn’t come apart.
 Lesson learned, always put the original piece that is important back when the other piece is not working out.
 My mom and I have used the sewing machine with satisfaction since I replaced the piece.

 I’ve received a few requests for piluguq and I’ve been working on them.
 This weekend I’ll focus on sewing the bottom soles with hairless seal.

-My next exiting project will be making Piluguq with caribou or moose leg fur.
+My next exciting project will be making Piluguq with caribou or moose leg fur.

 I missed posting of October rains.
 Snow has lightly fallen and it’s staying on the ground.
 I have just finished an order of pikuguq that was ordered via my website- I was excited to hear and worked on them right away; I have two other piluguqs to work on, ciuqalek piluguq and a child piluguq;

 My mom and I have made several trips to a material store to compose some fantastic qaspet (qaspeq plural);

 I am going to precut arctic ground squirrels my mom gave to me to reuse that she had sewed years ago for her simple parka.
 I’ll be keeping you informed of the progress as time allows.

 Winter is here and so keep on being who you are!
 “Piurci!”

 I don’t have regrets to over work on a short season of wild Alaskan harvesting season.
 I still have more to go before the snow crashing down.
 Here are some delightful photos of my adventures, a few artsy projects I have completed and an amazing story;